statamic/docs/content/collections/tags/nocache.md

 It's worth noting, the `nocache` tag won't be able to extract variables used inside partials or PHP files like custom tags.
 You will need to explicitly define the variables you need in these cases.
 :::

-You can also combine them to extract the variables from the template and add additional onces:
+You can also combine them to extract the variables from the template and add additional ones:

 ```
 {{ nocache select="@auto|this|that" }}